-Complications during surgery
+••• Complications during surgery

-Implant becomes stuck during insertion
+•• Implant becomes stuck during insertion

 This can occur if the implant alignment is incorrect.
 Set the drill unit to reverse mode.
 Then unscrew the implant.
 Find the correct alignment and re-insert the implant.
-If the same happens again, prepare a new implant site at least 5 mm from the first site.
+If the same happens again, prepare a new implant site at least 10mm from the first site.

-Implant continues to rotate when seated
+•• Implant continues to rotate when seated

 This may occur when drilling in compromised and soft bone, and when the torque is set too high in relation to the quality of the bone.
-Prepare a new implant site at least 5 mm from the first site and then place the implant with a lower torque.
+Prepare a new implant site at least 10mm from the first site and then place the implant with a lower torque.

-Exposure of dura mater or perforation of the sigmoid sinus
+•• Exposure of dura mater or perforation of the sigmoid sinus

 Although rare, a mild CSF or blood leak can occur during guide hole drilling.
 If this occurs, it is a low pressure system that can be sealed easily.
 If there is good bone volume, place the implant to seal the leak.
-If the bone is too thin, seal the leak with bone wax.
-Any remaining open holes should also be sealed and if appropriate, prophylactic antibiotic treatment is recommended.
-Then choose a new implant site at least 5 mm from the original site (as close as possible without intersecting).
+If the bone is too thin, seal the leak with soft tissue of bone wax.
+Then choose a new implant site at least 10mm from the original site (as close as possible without intersecting).

-Subdural hematoma
+•• Subdural hematoma

 This condition, caused by venous bleeding under the dura, is rare and typically slow developing.
-It is not often identified during surgery but is more likely caused by direct trauma and will develop gradually over time and display general neurological symptoms.
+It is not often identified during surgery, but is more likely caused by direct trauma and will develop gradually over time and display general neurological symptoms.
 Should this occur, a CT or MRI can be used to verify the diagnosis.
 Treat this condition according to general practice.